Real Name | Legesse Meles Asres |

 - Meles Zenawi's real name is Legesse Meles Asres

-- Meles Zenawi's nationality is Ethiopian
+- Meles Zenawi is Ethiopian

 - Meles Zenawi works as a(n) Politician